 Step 1: Take and Score a Practice Test

 Once you've scored your practice test, you can set a future score goal.
 This is pretty simple for AP tests because the score range is just 1-5.
 There's no reason not to aim for a 5 on the test, especially in the case of the AP Psychology exam.
-Since it's one of the less difficult AP tests, a 5 should be achievable for you if you put some effort into studying.
+Since it's one of the less difficult AP tests, a 5 should be achievable for you if you simply put some effort into studying.

-You want the AP Psychology test to be like an old friend that you still pretend to like out of pity.
+You want the AP Psychology test to be like an old friend you still pretend to like out of pity.

 Step 2: Analyze Your Mistakes

-Look at the questions you got wrong or had to guess on, and try to figure out why you struggled.
+Look at the questions you got wrong or had to guess on in your practice test, and try to figure out why you struggled.
 Did you forget a term or concept?
 Were you not sure what the question was asking?
 Did you make a careless error?
 Did you run out of time?
 Which of these issues was most prevalent?
 Did you notice a certain type of question that you tended to get wrong?